VFPX/Win32API/libraries/user32/SetWindowsHookEx.md

 For example, provided a certain windows hook set, each following MESSAGEBOX() dialog within current VFP session would appear not centered but instead would automatically position itself at the specified screen location.

 * * *
-Highly recommended reading: Craig Boyd`s SPS blog entry <a href="http://www.sweetpotatosoftware.com/spsblog/2005/08/07/BindEventOnSteroids.aspx">BindEvent on Steroids</a>.
+Highly recommended reading: Craig Boyd's SPS blog entry <a href="http://www.sweetpotatosoftware.com/spsblog/2005/08/07/BindEventOnSteroids.aspx">BindEvent on Steroids</a>.

 ***